TheOdinProject/curriculum/README.md

 Contact us directly at [project@theodinproject.com](mailto:project@theodinproject.com)

-## Future Development
+## Future Development and Contributing

 **Update (12/18/13)!** The new development roadmap will be managed using [this Pivotal Tracker project](https://www.pivotaltracker.com/s/projects/979092).
-The file [dev_roadmap.md](dev_roadmap.md) will contain historical release notes but not an up-to-date list of features in progress.
+The file [dev_roadmap.md](dev_roadmap.md), which was previously used to track feature production, will contain historical release notes but not an up-to-date list of features in-progress.

+We have students who have gotten through the Rails course contributing now!  **See the [Getting Involved document](https://github.com/TheOdinProject/theodinproject/blob/master/getting_involved.md) for details of contributing to the website or just observing us while we build.**

-There are some overall goals for the short term development of this project:
+There are some overall goals for the future development of this project:

 * Improve the overall user experience while using the curriculum
 * Start rolling out realtime collaboration features and progress tracking for students who are using the curriculum.